Alberta Health Services invokes emergency work rules for nurses as COVID hospitalizations rise | CBC News

 Emergency terms used 'when really necessary': AHS

-AHS told the union the province's entire health care system was under additional pressure but most especially in Edmonton and southern Alberta.
+AHS told the union the province's entire health-care system was under additional pressure, especially in Edmonton and southern Alberta.

 "While previous redeployment efforts largely focused on the COVID‐specific services such as contact tracing, Health Link and vaccinations, these efforts will now need to be utilized in other areas of the organization that are feeling pressure due to increasing occupancy, acuity and staff absences," AHS said in the email to UNA.